AaronMoroney/dataStructuresAndAlgorithms/Redux/Redux basics.md

 ## Redux Basics

-    1. **STORE** The center of any redux application is the store.
+   1.**STORE** The center of any redux application is the store.
 The store is the container where your application state is held.

    -**you must never directly modify or change the state that is inside the store**